-Environment Planet Earth The Advantages and Disadvantages of Hybrid Poplar By Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama. our editorial process Updated April 26, 2021 Steve Daggar Photography / Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation A "hybrid" plant is produced when pollen of one species is used to fertilize flowers of another species.
+Environment Planet Earth The Advantages and Disadvantages of Hybrid Poplar By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
+Learn about our editorial process Updated April 26, 2021 Steve Daggar Photography / Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation A "hybrid" plant is produced when pollen of one species is used to fertilize flowers of another species.
 A hybrid poplar is a tree resulting from the combining, either naturally or artificially, of various poplar species into a hybrid.
 Hybrid poplars (Populus spp.) are among the fastest-growing trees in North America and well suited for certain conditions.
 Poplar hybrids are not desirable in many landscapes but can be of major importance under certain forestry conditions.
 Should I Plant a Hybrid Poplar?
-It depends.
+Bill Longstaff / Flickr / CC BY-SA 2.0 It depends.
 The tree can be effectively used by tree farmers and large property owners under certain conditions.
 Most hybrid poplars are a landscaping nightmare when grown in yards and parks.
 The populus species are susceptible to fungal leaf spots that defoliate trees by late summer.
 The poplar tree is extremely susceptible to a devastating canker and dies an ugly death in just a few years.
 Still, poplar just may be the most planted ornamental tree in America.
 Where Did the Hybrid Poplar Come From?
-Members of the willow family, hybrid poplars are crosses between North America's cottonwoods, aspens, and Europe's poplars.
+Oak Ridge National Laboratory / Flickr / CC BY 2.0 Members of the willow family, hybrid poplars are crosses between North America's cottonwoods, aspens, and Europe's poplars.
 Poplars were first used as windbreaks for European fields and hybridized in Britain in 1912 using a cross between European and North American species.
 Planting hybrid poplar for profit started in the 1970s.
 Forest Service's Wisconsin lab led in U.S. hybrid poplar research.
 The Poplar has restored its reputation by offering a new source of alternative fuels and fiber.
 Why Grow Hybrid Poplar?
-Hybrids grow six to ten times faster than similar species.
+Douglas Sacha / Getty Images Hybrids grow six to ten times faster than similar species.
 Tree farmers can see economic returns in 10 to 12 years.
 Hybrid poplar research has reduced the disease problems.
 There are now commercially available disease-resistant trees.
 Hybrids are easy to plant.
 You can plant an unrooted dormant cutting or "stick."
 Growth off stump sprouts insures future trees with little or no planting costs.
 There is an ever-increasing list of primary uses being developed for hybrid poplar.
 What Are the Primary Commercial Uses of Hybrid Poplar?
-Pulpwood: There is an increasing need for aspen for the production of wood products in the Lake States.
+Josef Mohyla / Getty Images Pulpwood: There is an increasing need for aspen for the production of wood products in the Lake States.
 Hybrid poplar may be substituted here.
 Engineered Lumber Products: Hybrid poplar can be used in the process of making oriented strand board and, possibly, structural lumber.
 Energy: Burning wood does not increase atmospheric carbon monoxide(CO).
 The hybrid poplar absorbs as much CO over its lifetime as is given off in burning so it "mitigates" amount of CO given off.
 What Are Alternative Uses of Hybrid Poplar?
-Hybrid poplar is extremely beneficial in ways not directly profitable.
+Oregon Department of Forestry / Flickr / CC BY 2.0 Hybrid poplar is extremely beneficial in ways not directly profitable.
 Property owners can stabilize stream banks and agricultural lands by planting and encouraging hybrid poplar growth.
 Windbreaks of poplar have protected fields in Europe for centuries.
 In addition to protecting soil from wind erosion, the windbreaks protect livestock and humans from cold winds and increase wildlife habitat and aesthetics.
-Phytoremediation and the Hybrid Poplar In addition to the above values of hybrid poplar, it makes an excellent "phytoremediator."
+Phytoremediation and the Hybrid Poplar japatino / Getty Images In addition to the above values of hybrid poplar, it makes an excellent "phytoremediator."
 Willows and specifically hybrid poplar have the ability to take up harmful waste products and lock them away in their woody stems.
 Municipal and corporate institutions are becoming more and more encouraged by new research showing the benefits of planting hybrid poplar to naturally clean up toxic waste.